The Intensive English program is designed for non-native speakers of varying proficiency levels, who wish to pursue full-time English language study.

 This course is designed to help students develop overall mastery of English grammar, while focusing on the correct use of grammar within written communication.

-Students will be prepared for the rigors of academic and corporate communication which – depending on ability level – may include:
+Students will be prepared for the rigors of academic and corporate communication, which may include:

 - writing research papers that meet US academic standards.